resema/fork-my-brain/techstack/flutter/FutureProvider.md

 #flutter #dependencyinjection #provider

-Future provider has a initial value, which widgets can use until the `Future` value is resolved.
+FutureProvider has a initial value, which widgets can use until the `Future` value is resolved.
 When resolved, it the `FutureProvider` will tell it's descendents to rebuild, using the new value.

 Importantly, this means that the widgets who rely on the value of a future provider will only rebuild once.
 It will display the initial value, and then the provided future value, and then won't rebuild again.